reese-quinto/DATA3402.Spring23/Kaggle/README.md

 * Provide any references.

-# Binary Classification with a Tabular Kidney Stone Prediction Dataset
 ### The Problem:
 This challenge was a binary classification of patients as either having, or not having kidney stones based on the 6 features of a urinalysis.
 This data was actually generated from a deep learning model trained on the "Kidney Stone Prediction based on Urine Analysis" dataset.
 ### The Discussion: